calroc/Thun/docs/Types.md

-## Types and Subtypes of Arguments
+## Part IV: Types and Subtypes of Arguments
 So far we have dealt with types of functions, those dealing with simple stack manipulation.
 Let's extend our machinery to deal with types of arguments.

 ### "Number" Type